 There are many other dynamics that can bias our thinking that Kahneman points out, such as the halo effect and outcome bias, which should give us hesitancy and humility.
 As insightful and revealing as Kahneman’s work is, my biggest takeaway is that this book should not be as illuminating as it is.
 As Christians, we should be embodying the humility promoted by Kahneman.
 The Barna Group and others reveal that people perceive Christians to be judgmental.
 It is easy to name Westboro Baptist folks or others as judgmental without noticing our own innate tendencies.
 While passion and conviction are important, unchecked, they can lead to snap judgments and arrogance.
 Paul admonished that “now we see in a mirror dimly.”
 James commanded we “be quick to hear, slow to speak.”
 Jesus cautioned about judging to “take the log out of our eye first.”

-In order to engage in a Courageous Conversation and a good Lenten practice, we need to do the hard work of examining our assumptions as well as the quantity and quality of the evidence we have for our positions.
+In order to engage in a Courageous Conversation, we need to do the hard work of examining our assumptions as well as the quantity and quality of the evidence we have for our positions.
 Perhaps, then, the perception of Christians might be that we are people of humility and love.

 Reflection Question for Individuals: